Dan-Lucian/todo-app/README.md

 * Animations for every action, no abrupt jumps.

-### Cons
+### Possible future improvements
-* Only 1 user and only 1 task list, built only for myself.
-* Not so light animations which can cause stutter on low-end mobile phones.
+* Make the app unique for every user.
+* Improve animations for better support.
-* No server side preloading or server side optimizations.
+* Add server side preloading or server side optimizations.
-* May be some uncaught bugs.
-* Vanilla JS, not the best practices.
+* Refactor code, possible to use a framework.